suryajacks/suryajacks/README.md

 - 👋 Hi, I’m @suryajacks
 - 👀 I’m interested in ...full stack developer
 -
-- 🌱 I’m currently learning ...puthon
+- 🌱 I’m currently learning ...python
 -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...